 A 3Sixty anchor system is specially created to reduce the load on operators and roof structures in the event that a fall does occur, utilizing an energy-absorbing design to prevent snap hook roll-out.
 The roof anchor points Melbourne system rotates 360 degrees that facilitates smooth and easy mobility for workers.

-Roof anchor points are an essential element of any proactive fall protection and prevention system.
+Roof anchor points are an essential element of any proactive fall protection and height safety system.
 Both temporary and permanent fall arrestor options are available to accommodate occasional or regular maintenance, inspection, installation and repair schedules.
 They feature energy absorption technology, are low profile so they don’t detract from surroundings, and represent one of the most cost effective safety methods available.

 A vital safety precaution, roof anchor points Melbourne are available in multiple styles for applications in a variety of rooftop environments.
 The highly versatile systems can be used as a stand-alone fall protection system and connected to lifelines and other types of tie-off equipment.
 Anchors can also be utilized in combination with specialized equipment for a proactive safety solution on any roof.